 Lots of options!

-In some cases, the command-line form is a different command.
-For example, instead of using the DDVPOINT command, which opens a dialog box, you can use the VPOINT command.
+In some cases, the command-line form is a different command or you can use a system variable.
+For example, instead of using the PROPERTIES command, which opens the properties palette, you can use the CHPROP command.
+Or you could focus on a specific property with the -COLOR, -LAYER, CELTSCALE, or other command or system variable.

 You can see how creating a script file for some of these commands would be useful for automating repetitive tasks.
 For example, you can create and change layers using the -LAYER command.